PrestaShop/docs/src/content/1.7/modules/creation/good-practices.md

 - Don't use external ajax files to perform ajax tasks.
 - Don't go through directories using code and variables like: `dirname(__FILE__).'/../../config/config.inc.php'`
 - Don't edit the SQL structure of PrestaShop tables.
+- Don't obfuscate your code, making it not human readable.

 ## A few recommendations for your modules